R. Kelly Arrested on Federal Sex Trafficking Charges

 Spokespeople from the NYPD and Homeland Security Investigations declined to comment on the arrest.
 Calls to the U.S. attorney in Brooklyn were not immediately returned.

-Attempts to contact a spokesman for R. Kelly were not immediately successful.
+Attempts to contact a spokesperson and legal team for R. Kelly were not immediately successful.
 Drea Kelly, the singer's ex-wife, had no comment following the arrest, her rep said.

-The R&B star has been the subject of different sexual abuse allegations for nearly two decades, with some of the alleged acts dating back to 1998.
+The R&B star, whose real name is Robert Kelly, has been the subject of different sexual abuse allegations for nearly two decades, with some of the alleged acts dating back to 1998.

 Back in February, Kelly was charged with aggravated sexual abuse involving four women, three of whom were minors when the alleged abuse occurred.
 He pleaded not guilty and was released from Chicago's Cook County Jail after posting bail.